comerc/budva43/README.md

 ## How to Dev Start

-Use DevContainer (some restrictions) for build on Ubuntu or direct install TDLib on host machine for best dev experience.
+Direct install TDLib on host machine for best dev experience or use DevContainer (some restrictions) for build on Ubuntu.

+### With direct TDLib

+Install by [instruction](https://github.com/zelenin/go-tdlib/blob/master/README.md) with this options:

+- Install built TDLib to /usr/local instead of placing the files to td/tdlib.
+- Choose which compiler you want to use to build TDLib: clang (recommended)

 ### With DevContainer